numbleroot/acs-eval-2019/README.md

 ### Prototype Fault-tolerant Mixnet FTMix

-We integrated straightforward fault tolerance measures into a cascade-based, pool-style mixnet, enabling it to remain available despite a large number of Byzantine failures.
+We integrated straightforward fault tolerance measures into a cascade-based, pool-style mixnet called [FTMix](https://github.com/numbleroot/zeno), enabling it to remain available despite a large number of Byzantine failures.

-**Mind:** At the time of our experiments, our prototype fault-tolerant mixnet was still called *zeno*.
-We renamed it to *FTMix* (**f**ault-**t**olerant **mix**net) afterwards to make its purpose immediately clear through its name.
+**Mind:** At the time of our experiments, [our proof-of-concept fault-tolerant mixnet was still called *zeno*](https://github.com/numbleroot/zeno#note-on-name-and-scope-of-repository).
+We renamed it to *FTMix* (**f**ault-**t**olerant **mix**net) due to scope change and to make its purpose immediately clear through its name.
 In order not to create inconsistencies in the data sets, however, we have not replaced 'zeno' with 'FTMix' in any of the GCP configuration files or result logs.
 Please keep that in mind when you look at these files.

 ### Comparison System 1: Mixnet Vuvuzela